 Fruit and vegetables

-Tips for getting your five a day
+Tips for getting your 5-a-day!

 - Cook a variety of vegetables, blend them in a food processor and add them to tomato-based sauces or stews.